dotnet/docs/docs/core/diagnostics/metrics-collection.md

 <xref:System.Diagnostics.Metrics.MeterListener.InstrumentPublished> is a delegate that will be invoked any time a new
 instrument is created within the app.
 Our delegate can examine the instrument, such as checking the name, the Meter, or any other public property to decide whether to subscribe.
 If we do want to receive measurements from this instrument then we invoke
-<xref:System.Diagnostics.Metrics.MeterListener.EnableMeasurementEvents> to indicate that.
+<xref:System.Diagnostics.Metrics.MeterListener.EnableMeasurementEvents%2A> to indicate that.
 If your code has another way
 to obtain a reference to an instrument it is legal to invoke EnableMeasurementEvents() at any time with that reference, but this is probably uncommon.